-Answer 1: The data submitted should be signed off by the national contact person (NCP), including name, institution and contact details (email/phone) to facilitate any feedback.
+Who can submit the data and how?
+The data submitted should be signed off by the national contact person (NCP), including name, institution and contact details (email/phone) to facilitate any feedback.
 Please, indicate contact details of additional experts that helped.
 Accessing the questionnaires and submitting the collected data is only possible when you are registered on the UNSCEAR online platform.

-Answer 2: The collected data should be signed off by a person who represents official national authorities.
+Why are only NCPs allowed to submit the collected data?
+The collected data should be signed off by a person who represents official national authorities.
 NCPs are officially nominated by their countries to coordinate the data collection and submission and are required to registered on the UNSCEAR online platform.

-Answer 6: The Number of occupationally exposed workers should be listed by sector.
-The Uncertainty should be filled in as instructed in the question 5.
-The Monitoring coverage should provide the percentage of workers covered by routine monitoring programs in your country.
+What are the major data requirements for the occupational essential questionnaire?
+The 'Number of occupationally exposed workers' should be listed by sector.
+The 'Uncertainty' should be filled in as instructed in the question 5.
+The 'Monitoring coverage' should provide the percentage of workers covered by routine monitoring programs in your country.
 If all workers are monitored on routine basis, indicate 100%.

-Answer 10: UNSCEAR needs to further develop the extrapolation model in order to be prepared for the evaluation of the detailed questionnaires.
+Why is the deadline of the simplified questionnaire so soon?
+UNSCEAR needs to further develop the extrapolation model in order to be prepared for the evaluation of the detailed questionnaires.